The Solid Protocol

 The Accept-Put Response Header

-This specification introduces a new HTTP response header Accept-Put
+This specification introduces the Accept-Put

-used to specify the document formats accepted by the server on HTTP PUT requests.
+header field used to specify the document formats accepted by the server on HTTP PUT requests.
 It is modelled after the Accept-Patch

 header defined in [RFC5789] and the Accept-Post